seblammers/sebastianlammers.com/src/routes/posts/dataviz-reading/+page.md

 ## Wish List
 ### Building Science Graphics (Jen Christiansen)
 - this looks like a great read
-- it comes with an [extensive list of resources](https://www.buildingsciencegraphics.com/more-to-explore) that goes beyond the contents of the book
+- it comes with an [extensive list of resources](https://www.buildingsciencegraphics.com/more-to-explore) that even goes beyond the contents of the book
 - see the book on [the publisher's website](https://www.routledge.com/Building-Science-Graphics-An-illustrated-guide-to-communicating-science/Christiansen/p/book/9781032106748)

 ### Joyful Infographics (Nigel Holmes)
-- I listened to [this podcast episode](https://podcasters.spotify.com/pod/show/ddjpodcast/episodes/Nigel-Holmes-the-joy-of-data-e1s2sf3) that features the author as a guest and now just need to read this book
+- I listened to [this podcast episode](https://podcasters.spotify.com/pod/show/ddjpodcast/episodes/Nigel-Holmes-the-joy-of-data-e1s2sf3) that features the author as a guest and now I really look forward to reading this book
 - sounds like a fun and delighting read with lots and lots illustrations
 - see the book on [the publisher's website](https://www.routledge.com/Joyful-Infographics-A-Friendly-Human-Approach-to-Data/Holmes/p/book/9781032115580)